 - Reinstall using Windows Update

 You will need an admin account to install the driver.
 Also, when you uninstall the driver, you will need to use the keyword to navigate through the interface.

-1] Reinstall using Windows Update
+1] Reinstall using Device Manager

 At first, you will have to uninstall the mouse driver in Windows 10 to solve the issue.
 You can use the following methods to reinstall the mouse driver: